SAP-archive/kyma-runtime-virtual-event/exercises/05/readme.md

 4. Type ```:wq``` and select the Enter key to save the changes.

-In the metadata above, we are defining a new AddonsConfiguration object to kyma.
+In the metadata section above, we are defining a new AddonsConfiguration object to kyma.
 * We have defined the name as *redis-addon* into the devktoberfest namespace
 * The definition of the redis service and provisioning is defined by the repositories tag, inside the spec, it is referring to the URL where the file index-testing.yaml file exists.

-To deploy our new addon, let's use kubectl command as following:
+5. To deploy our new addon, let's use kubectl command as following:

 ```
 kubectl apply -f redisaddon.yaml -n devktoberfest
 ```